Vietnam/Cambodia

 Morning:

 We have some free time this morning before coming together to travel to our vessel.
-Depending on the water levels in the river, we will either have a short transfer to the vessel or a 5-6 hour coach ride to join the vessel in Koh Chen.
+Depending on the water levels in the river, we will either have a short transfer to the vessel (1 hour) or a longer transfer (5-6 hours) motorcoach ride (with rest stops enroute) to join the vessel in Koh Chen.

 Lunch: